Tabs3 Software Logo

 • Client and matter ledgers native to every trust transaction, with automatic prevention of negative client balances

-• One-step three-way reconciliation with printable, archivable reports
+• One-step three-way check with printable, archivable reports

 • Integration with billing, so earned fees move from trust to operating in one recorded step, and with the firm’s general ledger